jleinonen/downscaling-rnn-gan/README.md

 ## Obtaining the data

 The radar precipitation dataset (MCH-RZC in the paper) can be downloaded at https://doi.org/10.7910/DVN/ZDWWMG by following the instructions there.
-The GOES cloud optical thickness dataset (GOES-COT) can be found [here](TBA).
+The GOES cloud optical thickness dataset (GOES-COT) can be found [in this data repository](https://doi.org/10.5281/zenodo.3835849) as "goes-samples-2019-128x128.nc".

 ## Obtaining the trained network

 The trained generator weights selected for use in the paper are included in the `models` directory.
-The weights for the other time steps can be found in [TBA](TBA).
+The weights for the other time steps can be found [here](https://doi.org/10.5281/zenodo.3835849).

 ## Running the code